 The bill amends K.S.A.
 25-2438 to clarify the crime of false representation of an election official by requiring specific intent as an element of the offense.
 The revised definition of false representation includes knowingly engaging in conduct that misleads others into believing one is an election official, specifically prohibiting the use of official seals or insignia.
-The bill removes previous language that broadly defined the conduct as merely giving the appearance of being an election official and refines the intent requirement to focus on the offender's intention to deceive.
+The previous language that allowed for conduct giving the appearance of being an election official has been deleted, streamlining the definition to focus on intentional misrepresentation.

-Additionally, the bill establishes that false representation of an election official is classified as a severity level 7, nonperson felony.
+Additionally, the bill maintains that false representation of an election official is classified as a severity level 7, nonperson felony.
 The existing section of K.S.A.
 25-2438 is repealed, and the new provisions will take effect upon publication in the statute book.
-This legislative change aims to strengthen the integrity of election processes by clearly defining and penalizing deceptive practices related to election officials.
+This legislative change aims to strengthen the integrity of elections by ensuring that only individuals with the intent to deceive are prosecuted for impersonating election officials.

 Statutes affected: As introduced: 25-2438